wilfredinni/python-cheatsheet/cheatsheet/basics.md

 ## The print() Function

-The `print()` function writes the value of the argument(s) it is given. [...] it handles multiple arguments, floating point quantities, and strings.
+The `print()` function writes the value of the argument(s) it is given. [...] it handles multiple arguments, floating point-quantities, and strings.
 Strings are printed without quotes, and a space is inserted between items, so you can format things nicely:

 ```python
 >>> print('Hello world!')